The New 2015 Irish Flute Combo

 What it is and how to get one

 The Folk Flute is the Best Choice for beginning players, period.
 The Folk Flute features the same accoustical design as my more expensive Standard Model Flutes, voiced and tuned with the same degree of care and attention, using exactly the same reamers and processes.
 Making these gives me lots of practice in this particular aspect.
 The Folk Flute plays as well as my more expensive models!
-Available in African Blackwood (Grenadilla), European Boxwood, and occasionally in Mopane, right or left handed, Ergonomic Standard and Small-Handed versions, Standard and Small Handed Straight Line versions.
+Available in African Blackwood (Grenadilla), Turkish Boxwood, and Mopane, right or left handed, Ergonomic Standard and Small-Handed versions, Standard and Small Handed Straight Line versions.
 In the last 10 years, I have shipped over 1000 Folk Flutes all over the world.

 "It plays beautifully: intonation is excellent, response is really good, the tone is wonderful, and it is very comfortable to play.
 I give it two thumbs up."
 Grey Larsen, noted Irish flute player and author of The Essential Guide to Irish Flute and Tin Whistle